4d/docs/docs/WebServer/sessions.md

 On 4D Server, Web server sessions are automatically handled through preemptive processes, **even in interpreted mode**.
 You need to make sure that your web server code is [compliant with a preemptive execution](preemptiveWeb.md#writing-thread-safe-web-server-code).

-> To debug the web server code on 4D Server, you need to open a [4D on the same machine as 4D Server](Desktop/clientServer.md#using-4d-and-4d-server-on-the-same-machine) and connect to the server.
-With this configuration, all processes switch to cooperative mode and the web server code can be debugged.
+> To debug the web server code on 4D Server, make sure the debugger is [attached to the server](Debugging/debugging-remote.md).
+In this context, web processes switch to cooperative mode and the web server code can be debugged.